Scores missing at sea as cyclone pummels Indian coast, killing at least 29 | Business

 Scores missing at sea as cyclone pummels Indian coast, killing at least 29

+Around 182 of those on board the barge, which sank off the coast of Mumbai, were rescued from the huge waves, the navy said.
+Cyclone Tauktae, the most powerful storm to batter the west coast in two decades, ripped out power pylons, trees and caused house collapses killing at least 29 people, authorities said.

-The cyclone has piled up pressure on the government at a time when India is grappling with a staggering rise in coronavirus cases and deaths as well as a shortage of beds and oxygen in hospitals.
+It has piled pressure on Indian authorities as they grapple with a massive rise in coronavirus infections and deaths as well as a shortage of beds and oxygen in hospitals.
 "This is one of the most challenging search and rescue operations I have seen in the last four decades," Murlidhar Sadashiv Pawar, Deputy Chief of Naval Staff, told Reuters partner ANI on Tuesday.

+"P305 had a full complement of safety equipment including life jackets and life rafts for all persons on board.
+We believe all personnel safely evacuated before the vessel sank," Afcons said in a statement late on Tuesday.
+The storm caused damage to several of the vessels deployed, the company said, adding that every effort was being made to rescue the missing personnel.

-Afcons did not immediately respond to an email seeking comment, while ONGC said in a statement it was extending help to the navy and coastguard in the rescue effort.
-More than 200,000 people had been evacuated from their homes in Gujarat before Tauktae, packing gusts of up to 210 kph (130 mph), made landfall.
+ONGC said in a statement it was extending help to the navy and coastguard in the rescue effort.
+More than 200,000 people were evacuated from their homes in Gujarat before the arrival of Tauktae, which packed gusts of up to 210 kph (130 mph).

-No damage has been reported at refineries located in Gujarat and sea ports that were expected to be in the storm's path.
-The Jamnagar refinery, the world's biggest oil refinery complex owned by Reliance Industries, had reported no damage, a company spokesman told Reuters.

 ALSO READ